Doxuno

 CONFIDENTIALITY

-Each Shareholder acknowledges that they will have access to confidential and proprietary information of the Corporation ("Confidential Information"), including information that may qualify as a "trade secret" under the Defend Trade Secrets Act of 2016, 18 U.S.C. § 1839(3), and the Uniform Trade Secrets Act as enacted in the applicable state.
-Confidential Information includes, but is not limited to, business plans, financial data, customer and supplier lists, pricing information, trade secrets, product designs, marketing strategies, technology, software, and other proprietary information.
+Each Shareholder acknowledges access to confidential and proprietary information of the Corporation ("Confidential Information"), including information qualifying as a trade secret under the Defend Trade Secrets Act of 2016, 18 U.S.C. §1839(3), and the applicable Uniform Trade Secrets Act (applicable state Uniform Trade Secrets Act).
+Confidential Information includes business plans, financial data, customer and supplier lists, pricing, trade secrets, designs, strategies, technology, and software.

 Each Shareholder agrees to:

-• Hold all Confidential Information in strict confidence and not disclose it to any third party without the prior written consent of the Board of Directors.
+• Hold all Confidential Information in strict confidence and not disclose it without prior written Board consent;

-• Use Confidential Information solely for purposes of fulfilling their duties and obligations as a Shareholder, director, or officer of the Corporation.
+• Use it solely to fulfill duties as a Shareholder, director, or officer;

-• Promptly return or destroy all Confidential Information upon cessation of their status as a Shareholder.
+• Return or destroy all Confidential Information upon ceasing to be a Shareholder.

-This confidentiality obligation shall survive indefinitely, regardless of whether the Shareholder ceases to own shares in the Corporation.
+This confidentiality obligation survives indefinitely after the Shareholder ceases to own shares.

 11.